Peter Tork: The Monkees

-Tork's band the Monkees was a pop band of the mid-1960s created for a television sitcom.
-Tork was the eldest member of the band.
-Stills had auditioned but was rejected because the show's producers felt his hair and teeth were not photogenic.
+In 1965, auditions were held for a new television sitcom called The Monkees, about a fictional pop-rock band called The Monkees.
+Stephen Stills auditioned but was rejected because the show's producers felt his hair and teeth were not photogenic.
 When Stills was asked if he knew of someone with a similar "open, Nordic look", Stills recommended Tork.
+Tork was chosen along with musician Michael Nesmith, actor/musician Micky Dolenz, and Davy Jones (who was already under contract to Screen Gems).
+Tork was the oldest member of the group.

 Tork was a proficient musician before he joined the Monkees.
-Though other members of the band were not allowed to play their instruments on their first two albums, he played what he described as "third chair guitar" on Michael Nesmith's song "Papa Gene's Blues" on their first album.
+Though other members of the band were not allowed to play their instruments on their first two albums, he played what he described as "third-chair guitar" on Michael Nesmith's song "Papa Gene's Blues" on their first album.
 He subsequently played keyboard, bass guitar, banjo, harpsichord, and other instruments on the band's recordings.
 He co-wrote, along with Joey Richards, the closing theme song of the second season of The Monkees, "For Pete's Sake".
 On the show, he was relegated to acting as the "lovable dummy", a persona he had developed as a folk singer in Greenwich Village.

 The DVD release of the first season of the show contains commentary from various band members.
 In it, Nesmith states that Tork was better at playing guitar than bass.
 Tork commented that Davy Jones was a good drummer, and had the live performance lineups been based solely on playing ability, it should have been him on guitar, Nesmith on bass, and Jones on drums, with Micky Dolenz taking the fronting role (instead of Nesmith on guitar, Tork on bass, and Dolenz on drums).
-Jones filled in briefly for Tork on bass when he played keyboard.
+Jones filled in briefly for Tork on bass when Tork played keyboard.

 Recording and producing as a group was Tork's main interest, and he hoped that the four members would continue working together as a band on future recordings.
 However, the four did not have enough in common regarding their musical interests.
 In his commentary for the DVD release of the second season of the show, Tork said that Dolenz was "incapable of repeating a triumph".
 Dolenz felt that once he had accomplished something and became a success at it, there was no artistic sense in repeating a formula.